Manuel dos Reis Machado: 1930s

+1940s and 1950s

 In 1942, Machado opened his second school at the Terreiro de Jesus on Rua das Laranjeiras.
 The school is still open today and was supervised by his former student, "Vermelho" until the early 1980s.
 The school then came under the brief supervision of Mestre Almiro, before being transferred to Mestre Bamba; the man who leads the school today.
 He also taught capoeira to the army and at the police academy.
 He was then considered "the father of modern capoeira".

+Bimba was one of the best capoeiristas of his time, undefeated in numerous public challenges against fighters from various martial arts.
 In 1945, Bimba and his students were challenged by Jayme Ferreira, a Brazilian jiu-jitsu competitor trained by the Gracie family, who accused regional capoeiristas of avoiding fights.
 Bimba answered by saying capoeira regional was for self-defense, not for fighting under sport rules.

 In 1949, the regional school toured São Paulo in order to show their art.
 However, their promoter would force them to work full exhibition matches (marmeladas, a word also used for professional wrestling), which Mestre Bimba didn't approve of.
 During this tour, they received two challenges to fight for real (pra valer), one by Brazilian catch wrestlers led by Piragibe and another one by capoeira carioca leader Mestre Sinhozinho.
 A two day event was held in Rio de Janeiro starting from April 2, pitting a team of capoeiristas regionales against cariocas and catch wrestlers.
 Bimba's school lost all the matches by either submission or knockout, with the main event being with his student Jurandir being defeated by carioca Luiz "Cirandinha" Aguiar.
 The final part was held on April 7, getting a similar result with carioca Rudolf Hermanny winning over regionalista Fernando Perez.
 It's said Bimba was so impressed that he learned some movements he saw in the fight to absorb them into his own style.

-July 23, 1953, he was invited to demonstrate capoeira to the then president of Brazil, Getúlio Dorneles Vargas.
+In 1953, he was invited to demonstrate capoeira to the then president of Brazil, Getúlio Dorneles Vargas.
 Vargas says, "Capoeira is the only sport which was truly Brazilian."

 Important names to Brazilian society at that time such as Dr. Joaquim de Araújo Lima (former governor of Guaporé), Jaime Tavares, Rui Gouveia, Alberto Barreto, Jaime Machado, Delsimar Cavalvanti, César Sá, Decio Seabra, José Sisnando and many others were Bimba's students.